pepsivstim/tchu.me/src/content/posts/puffins.md

 ---
-title: "westfjords, puffins, a broken car"
+title: "westfjords, puffins, and a broken car"
 date: "2025-12-18"
-excerpt: "a tale of 3 friends and finishing the job"
+excerpt: "a tale of 3 friends finishing the job"
 ---
 In April 2024 I went to Iceland with two close friends.
+It was our 2nd to last full day circling Iceland's iconic Ring Road.
+We had a decision to make.

 ## the gamble

-One of the places I wanted visit was the Látrabjarg cliffs at the far end of the Westfjords — one of the most remote regions of an already remote and largely rural country.
-The cliffs are known for puffin spotting.
+One of the places we wanted visit was the Látrabjarg cliffs at the far end of the Westfjords — one of the most remote regions of an already remote and largely rural country.
+The cliffs are known for their puffins.

 ![The Westfjords is that jagged triangle like peninsula in the Northwestern corner of Iceland.
 In red was our destination.](/images/westfjords.png#large)

-We were unsurprisingly deciding in the morning *day of* whether we'd make the drive there, but there were multiple factors to consider.
+We were unsurprisingly deciding the morning *day of* whether we'd make the drive there.
+There were multiple factors to consider.

 For one, it was about a 5 hour drive into one of the least accessible parts of the country.
-With stops we would arrive in the afternoon — not so good when you have another 5 hour drive back.
+With stops, we would arrive in the afternoon — not so good when you have another 5 hour drive back.
 Our Toyota Yaris, trusty as it was, was not built for the sort of roads we'd be taking it on.

-It was also the second to last full day of our entire 7 day trip.
-We tired from the constant new sights, experiences, physical exertion, and lack of quality food.
+We were also tired from the constant new sights, experiences, physical exertion, and lack of quality food.
 We'd seen so many majestic mountains, fjords, and waterfalls the prospect of more of those sights was less appealing than it initially was.

 However, the main issue was April was too early in the season to see puffins.
 Some research indicated we would have to wait until May for any real chance; we'd most likely see a bunch of seagulls.
 Driving 10 hours round trip for the slim chance of seeing puffins couldn't really be justified by any reasonable person.

 But we weren't reasonable people.

 I was the least up for it: ambivalent but leaning towards no, let's do it next time we're here.
 Max and *especially* Brandon both wanted to make the trek.
 A mantra that had arisen throughout the other stupid side quests on the trip was the delightfully Brandon-coined acronym "JNF" (job not finished).

 Almost two years later, I'm certain following it will continue to decrease my expected lifespan.

 ![Puffins! (not my picture)](/images/puffins.png#small)

 Majority rules so we decided on going.
 The above factors were reasonable but unimpressive excuses.
 We had already done a bunch of stupid things.
 We'd traveled thousands of miles from home and our study abroad homes to be here.
 We'd climbed [Mt.
 Brandy](https://www.google.com/maps/place/65%C2%B042'51.7%22N+16%C2%B043'49.9%22W/@65.7143448,-16.7322872,303m/data=!3m1!1e3!4m4!3m3!8m2!3d65.7143694!4d-16.7305333?entry=ttu&g_ep=EgoyMDI1MTIwOS4wIKXMDSoKLDEwMDc5MjA3M0gBUAM%3D) in deep snow.
 A long drive and being tired was the worst excuse to not take the chance at spotting such an iconic creature.

 So we departed our Airbnb in search of those puffins.
-As we drove through the rolling arctic tundra, anticipation that we were embarking on a final quest was building.
+We drove through the rolling arctic tundra, anticipation that we were embarking on a final quest was building.

 ![Icelandic tundra](/images/iceland-tundra.jpg#large)

-As we approached the coast and the distant landscape revealed itself, we could see the rising, rolling fjords of the Westfjords across the grey water.
+As we approached the coast and the distant landscape revealed itself, we could see the rising fjords of the Westfjords across the grey water.
 It wasn't as majestic as what we had seen the past few days, but there was a grounded beauty to their gentle slopes and snow coated tops.

 ![Gentle fjords](/images/iceland-grey-fjords.jpg#large)